 If a HSM-based KMS (Key Management System) compliant to GSMA Security Assurance Scheme (SAS) is used at the personalization centre, then the long term keys and associated parameters, e.g. K/OPc or K/TOPc, are securely generated and stored at personalisation centre.
 If not, then the long term keys and associated parameters, e.g. K/OPc or K/TOPc may be compromised over time.

-9.5.3.7 Lawful interception impacts
+9.5.3.7 Void

-Void.

 9.5.3.8 Core and RAN networks impacts

 This solution has impacts only on the HSS/AuC of the home network operator.